 - Use toilet paper rolls for art projects

 - Use tin cans to store utensils

-Final Thoughts on Why is Recycling Important
+Final Thoughts on Why Recycling is Important

 Recycling has many benefits for society, the environment, and the economy.
-Utilizing materials that already exist, reduces the amount of pollution, resources, and energy used to produce new products.
+Utilizing materials that already exist reduces the amount of pollution, resources, and energy used to produce new products.

 While recycling is an essential part of our society, there also needs to be an emphasis on upcycling.
 Upcycling is when you take unwanted products and, instead of disposing of them, they are re-purposed and used for something else.

-In a lot of cases, upcycling mitigates the need to purchase a new product, which helps reduce consumption.
+Upcycling often mitigates the need to purchase a new product, which helps reduce consumption.

 Did you find this article helpful?
 If so, please share it with your friends!
 Many thanks.